ekkjohnson/Regex/gist-template.md

 ### Bracket Expressions

+Bracket expressions are either matching list or non-matching list expressions.
+Brackets indicate a set of characters to match.
+In our example, bracked expressions for email validation include the character sets of [a-z0-9_\.-], which is matching any letter a-z and is case senstive.
+It also matches a character 0-9 and matches the characters "_" , "-" , and "."; [\da-z\.-], which is matching a single digit from 0-9, any character a-z (case senstive), and the characters "." and "-".; [a-z\.] matches any character a-z(case senstive) and the character ".".

 ### Character Classes

+Character classes tell the regex engine to match one of several specific characters.
+These can include digits, words, or whitespace.

+A list of character classes:
+"." which represents any character except characters on a new line "\w" repesents words
+"\W" represents not words
+"\d" represents digits
+"\D" represents not digits
+"\s" represents whitespace
+"\S" represents not whitespace
+"[abc]" represents a,b, or c
+"[^abc]" represents not a,b, or c
+"[a-z]" represents character between a and z In the expression /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/ character classes a-z and "\d" are used.
+This means that a letter a to z and a digit from 0 to 9 can be in the string.

 ### The OR Operator

+The "OR" operator "|" allows there to be a choice in matching where the expression matches before or after is acceptable.
+In this example for matching an email, there is no "OR" operator.

 ### Flags

+Flags "/" are optional parameters that we can add to a plain expression to make it search in a different way.
+Each flag is denoted by a single alphabetic character, and serves different purposes in modifying the expression's searching behavior.

+"i" says to ingore capital casing so that "A" and "a" are considered the same when searching.
+"g" looks for all matches when there is a search.
+"m" affects "^" and "$" behavior across multiple lines when searching.
+"s" enables "dotall" to match newline character.
+Flags were not used in this email regex.

 ### Character Escapes

+Character Escape "\" is known as the escape code and restores the original literal meaning of the following character.

 ## Author

+Hi, I'm Elizabeth Kissner Johnson and I am a fullstack webdeveloper.
 You can check out my other projects at https://github.com/ekkjohnson.
 Or contact me at ekkjohnson@gmail.com.